-Vata: - Vata or air means movement in the universe.
+Vata:- Vata or air means movement in the universe.
 Vata is responsible for all the movements.
 Vata molecules are light, minute, clear, rough and dry.
-They are always mobile and move in all directions.
-They quickly spread throughout the body.
-Vata is cold in nature and causes the diseases related to cold.
+Vata is cold in nature and causes the problems related to cold.
 Because of its minute nature, it cannot be visualized in any form in the body but its presence can be proved by its actions.
-It is the electricity, setting the organism into motion, marinating the equilibrium between Pitta and Kapha (inerts).
+It is the electricity, setting the organism into motion, maintaining the equilibrium between Pitta and Kapha (inerts).
 It is the sole power to control all the movements of nerves, tissues, cells and systems.

 Vata may be understood as nerve force, electro motor, physical activity or that which is responsible for motion.
 It controls the actions of the prefrontal lobe, motor cortex and spinal cord.
 It carries all the sensory impulses to their centers and also maintains the efficiency of the sense organs.
 Vata has five divisions or responsibilities in the body, which exist in the different parts of the body.

-Pran is located in the head and governs the chest, throat, mind, heart, sense organs, intelligence, expectorating, sneezing, belching, inspiration, and swallowing of food-outward movement.
+Pran is located in the head and governs the chest, throat, mind, heart, sense organs, intelligence, sneezing, belching and swallowing of food-outward movement.